Who8MyLunch/Jupyter_Video_Widget/README.md

 ## Prerequisites

 You'll first need to enable ipywidgets notebook extension if not already done.
+You can use the command `jupyter nbextension list` to see which (if any) notebook extensions are currently enabled.

 ```bash
 jupyter nbextension enable --py --sys-prefix widgetsnbextension